CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • USA • GOALS • OCTOBER 2018

 Introduction.
 Most of us do not quibble with the current scientific understanding of light.

 And, most of us seem quite comfortable at least to know what we know about visible light.
 Yet, when pushed just a little, we readily admit our knowledge is weak and incomplete.
-When we lack basic information, and sometimes even harbor the wrong information, our insights and wisdom remain shallow, our curiosity gets dulled, and our ability to integrate concepts grows weaker.
+When we lack basic information, and sometimes even harbor the wrong information, our insights and wisdom remains shallow, curiosity gets dulled, and our ability to integrate concepts grows weaker.

 Nobody told us, “This is important.
 You need to know this.”
 Within that context and perspective, this article is taking shape.